 User adoption is imperative to derive the full value of your investment in a contract lifecycle management solution.
 Often the support teams are not equipped with enough resources to deal with the queries, making the investment in technology questionable.

-Whatfix DAP comes in handy to guide you through this journey of digital transformation.
-With its in-App guidance and interactive walkthroughs, it accelerates your user’s adoption of the contract management solution.
-Whatfix comes with a self-help feature that encourages your users to explore the multi-format content available in the self-help feature before overwhelming your support team.
+Whatfix’s Digital Adoption Platform provides organizations the tools to guide you through this journey of digital transformation.
+With in-app guidance, personalized training, and interactive walkthroughs, it accelerates user adoption of your organization’s new contract management solution.
+Whatfix comes with a self-help feature that encourages your employees to explore the multi-format content available in the self-help feature before overwhelming your support team.
 It further analyzes the behavioral data to provide a personalized user experience.